msf4-0/DL4JRA/README.md

 </a>

 A no-code app for the training of custom machine learning models in Java using DeepLearning4J.
 <i>Note: the app is currently in open beta, and is still undergoing active development.
-If you encounter a bug, please file and issue [here](https://github.com/msf4-0/DL4JRA/issues). </i>
+If you encounter a bug, please file an issue [here](https://github.com/msf4-0/DL4JRA/issues). </i>
 <br>

 Features include: